Create a Strong Bond Between Your Toddler and New Baby.

-I wear my babies, being hands-free allows me to keep on living (and loving on my other children)!
-I really don’t understand how anyone with more than one child does not baby-wear!
-It just simplifies the whole transition.
-Purchasing a doll sling or ergo-style carrier and a new baby doll will let your toddler -BOY or girl- feel connected to you.
+Babywearing simplifies the whole transition to two babies.
+Purchasing a doll sling or ergo-style carrier and a new baby doll for your firstborn will let them -boy or girl- feel connected to you.
 (Make sure you order yourself a new –beautiful- carrier too!)
 Show your tot how to hold a baby, nurse a baby, swaddle, rock, and sing to a baby.
 You'll be surprised just how much this is absorbed and demonstrated after a sibling arrives.

-#3 Include your toddler in planning and shopping.
+#3 Include your toddler in the planning and shopping.

-Let her make something for the nursery (or the ‘baby nook’ as we call it).
+Let her make something for the nursery.
 Let her come shopping for baby clothes, room décor, or anything else needed.
 Let her record a message to her sibling that can be treasured forever in a My Baby's Heartbeat Bear, and make sure to record the new baby's heartbeat, too.
-Have a ‘Big Sibling’ gift waiting for her once baby arrives.
+Have a ‘Big Sibling’ gift waiting for her once the new baby arrives.

 Again, toddlers are smart.
 Please don’t bring home a baby that a “stork” dropped off – or that you ‘brought home’ from the hospital.
 The human body was created to make babies!
 Take the time to watch natural birth videos on you-tube.
 Explain what birth is and that the pain you will feel is normal and that you will bring this baby into the world with tears of joy.
-Heck, help your toddler be ready to be a part of the birth experience.
-My oldest was 1 year and 51 weeks old when I went into labor.
-She reached out to touch her brother within a minute of him being born.
-She was a part of everything.
-This helped to make her realize that a sibling is ‘non-returnable;’ she knew that this baby came from inside of ME – and was HERS to love forever.
-(My children have been a part of every birth experience!)
+You can opt for your toddler to be a part of the birth - or not, but knowing that the baby is a part of you is very important.

 #5 Read books with positive sibling relationships.

-So much out there about siblings has a negative underlying, take the time to find the best books for your family.
-We are an ‘At-Home’ birthing family, so we love books like Tell Me About the Day Max was Born.
-Whatever your birth style – and wherever you choose to birth, make sure that you read books that support your plans and parenting style, but also books that help raise your toddler up – books that help her understand and feel part of the entire thing.
-Take the time to READ THE BOOKS FIRST.
+So much out there about siblings has a negative underlying; take the time to find the best books for your family.
+A great home birthing book is Tell Me About the Day Max was Born.
+But whatever your birth style – and wherever you choose to birth, make sure that you read books that support your plans and parenting style, but also books that help raise your toddler up.
+The books should help her understand and feel part of the entire thing.
+Take the time to READ THE BOOKS FIRST!

 #6 Talk about what is going to happen after the new baby arrives.

 Transitioning to a family of 4 may seem overwhelming to you, but a toddler does not understand all of the details.
-She does not truly grasp what is about to occur – as you may not either.
-Let your toddler know that there will be quiet times, there will be crying, she needs to be gentle, and that she can help you take care of the baby (if she wants to).
+She does not truly grasp what is about to occur.
+Let your toddler know that there will be quiet times, crying, gentleness, and times to be helpful.
 But there will still be book readings, craft times, snuggles, and block-building.
 Her heart will grow and life will change, but she will still be loved.
 A mama's lap is always big enough to hold her first baby.

-#7 Let your toddler hear baby’s heartbeat and see baby on ultrasound.
+#7 Let your toddler hear the baby’s heartbeat and see an ultrasound.

-Bring her with you to appointments.
-Ask your midwife or doctor to let her help with the Doppler or talk to her during an ultrasound.
+Bring her with you to an appointment or two.
+Ask your midwife or doctor to let her help with the Doppler or point the baby out to her during an ultrasound.
 It has been proven that ultrasounds increase the bond between families and the baby.
 This also opens the door for talking about when your toddler was in utero.
 Share how special she made you feel when she was inside of you, and tell her about her birth.

 #8 Do not change everything at the same time.If you have a long list of things that you want to accomplish, that’s fine.
 Just remember that your toddler is a tiny human.
 She is going through changes herself.
-Do not overwhelm her with life-shattering moments one after another.
-You do not want her to feel isolated, left-out of everything that is happening around her.
-If possible, change nothing that is within your control or do any changes naturally and unforced.
+Do not overwhelm her with life-altering moments one after another.
+You do not want her to feel isolated or left-out of everything that is happening around her.

 Hug your toddler.
-Sleep with her.
+Sleep with her!
 Take her out for special dates and treat her well.
 Soak in all that it is to have a single child.
-This is important throughout pregnancy but also throughout the first months after birth.
+This is important throughout the pregnancy, but also throughout the first few months after birth.
 Sibling rivalry and jealousy can begin at birth, but including your oldest in daily snuggles to help boost confidence and security will help ward those issues off.

 #10 Give your toddler jobs.